timb-103/saas-starter-stack/README.md

 - [Canny](https://canny.io) - Capture product feedback.

 #### SMS
-- [Notilify](https://notilify.com) | A one-stop platform to send marketing, transactional, notifications, and other types of SMS
+- [Notilify](https://notilify.com) | A one-stop platform to send marketing, transactional, notifications, and other types of SMS.